 I am going on the assumption that most vintage wagon wheels are about the same size.
 Therefore, to begin all you will need are 600 white lights.
 A box of 100 lights cost me $2.69 each at our local hardware store.
 So the total cost for this project is $16.14.

 To begin, find a space that you can lay the vintage wagon wheel down on to string the lights.

 Before you begin, I recommend plugging in the lights to be sure they are all working.
-You never know and it would really be a pain if you strung all the lights on to find afterwards that one string isn’t working…
+You never know and it would really be a pain if you strung all the lights on to find afterward that one string isn’t working…

 To begin, you want to leave the plug side showing.
 That will plug into your extension cord.

 Start wrapping the lights around the circumference of the entire vintage wagon wheel.
 I wrapped 10 times between each spool for a really full even look.

 Hold the lights tightly in a bunch, it will be so much easier to wrap the lights around the wagon wheel.

 You may also enjoy this Ski Lodge Inspired Christmas Decor.

 Once you have completed the circle, it’s time to start on the Peace sign part of it.
 Choose the spools that you want to use.
 One on top and two on the bottom.
 I started with the top spool and strung the lights tightly up that spool to the end.